Life in Japan: Advice and Information

 Rental: This is the cheapest way to get a phone in Japan.

 You only need a credit card and a picture ID to rent a phone.
-Usually you will pay around 300 Yens per day (up to 1,500 Yens or more for smartphones), though you may have to pay 4,000 or 5,000 Yens for the first week of use.
-On top of that, there are charges on calling, texting etc … Incoming calls are free while outgoing calls are charged between 50 and 100 Yens per minute.
+Usually you will pay around 300 Yen per day (up to 1,500 Yen or more for smartphones), though you may have to pay 4,000 or 5,000 Yen for the first week of use.
+On top of that, there are charges on calling, texting etc .
+Incoming calls are free while outgoing calls are charged between 50 and 100 Yen per minute.

-Prepaid phones: The price starts at around 2,000 Yens.
+Prepaid phones: The price starts at around 2,000 Yen.
 You can buy credits at cellphone stores or “combinis” (convenient stores).
 Credits are valid 60 days usually.
 The phone number is de-activated if you have not used the phone for 3 months to one year, depending on the company.
-Fares of prepaid phones are in the same range as a rental: incoming calls are free while outgoing calls are charged between 50 and 100 Yens per minute.
+Fares of prepaid phones are in the same range as a rental ones.
+Incoming calls are free while outgoing calls are charged between 50 and 100 Yen per minute.

 - Try to make Japanese friends (not only fellow foreign students)!
 Making Japanese friends not only helps you improve your language skills, it will be a way to still connect you to Japan if/when you leave the country.
 It may take time to build genuine, deep friendship.
 But you will find out it was well worth it.